 As a collector, you need to be aware of a few things that can turn a beautiful work of art into a disappointing mess.
-The first week of healing is critical to how your piece will look for the rest of its life, so let's take a look at some things that should be avoided during this time.
+We have talked about the popular tattoo styles briefly.
+You might also need to know the first week of healing is critical to how your piece will look for the rest of its life, so let's take a look at some things that should be avoided during this time.

 You may not realize, but there's a fine line between over-caring and under-caring for your tattoo.
 After removing your bandage, you should gently wash your new tattoo with an antibacterial, fragrance free soap & hot water.
 When you exit the shower, be certain not to rub your tattoo with a towel.
 Let it dry on its own.

 Every tattooer has a different method to heal their tattoos, and this is really due to trial and error.
 A regimen that may work perfectly for you, may work terribly for a friend - and vice versa.
 If you choose not to "dry heal" (use no lotion or ointments) a fragrance free lotion should do the trick.
 What ever product you choose to use, avoid the temptation to slather on more than the recommended amount.
 Ointments like Vaseline and A&D suffocate the pores, making it hard for the skin to breathe.
 Your skin needs to breathe to promote and speed the healing process - which is why most professional tattooers will recommend lotion, or butters such as Aquaphor, Lubriderm, After Inked, Redemption, Hustle Butter, Aveeno, Bapanthem, (if you hail from the UK) or Unrefined, Cold-Pressed Coconut Oil for sensitive skin types.
 The more organic & natural, the better for your skin.

 2. Sleeping on top of your Tattoo